News From Ohio

 Timely, relevant and useful information about Ohio and other parts of the country related to real estate, finance and policy issues for homeowners and prospective homeowners.

-The latest housing information from the Akron Cleveland Association of REALTORS.
+Housing Statistical Report for December 2019 from the Akron Cleveland Association of REALTORS.

 Within the past few years, this city has climbed the charts and made its way onto everyone’s radar; both millennials and families are flocking to this bustling city.